 The minor in community health is designed for students who want to create healthy, sustainable communities.

 Community health focuses on the actions and conditions needed for the health and well-being of individuals, families and communities.
-Students acquire skills to work with teams in diverse settings to formulate research-based strategies that assist individuals, families and communities to make healthy and sustainable lifestyle choices.
+Students acquire skills for working with teams in diverse settings to formulate research-based strategies that assist individuals to make healthy and sustainable lifestyle choices.

 Required Minor Courses (18 credits):

 - HCR 220 Introduction to Nursing and Health Care Systems (3) OR HCR 430 Foundation to Health Care Systems (3)

 - HCR 330 Fundamentals of Community Health (3)

 - HCR 331 Communication with Communities (3)

 - HCR 335 Program Development and Management for Community Health (3)

 A "C" or better is required in all minor courses.

 Depending upon a student's undergraduate program of study, additional courses may need to be completed as prerequisites in order to complete the requirements of this minor.